crux82/MM-IGLU/README.md

 This description functions as a surrogate for the visual clue and enables the usage of text-only models for solving this task.
 For this reason, we developed a model (based on the BART transformer) for solving the task based only on the textual command and the textual map description that answers back either with the confirmation or a relevant question.

-Finally, we developed a further multi-modal model based on [LLaVA](https://github.com/haotian-liu/LLaVA) for solving the task exploiting both the command and the 3d image.
+Finally, we developed a further multi-modal model based on [LLaVA](https://github.com/haotian-liu/LLaVA) for solving the task by exploiting both the command and the 3d image.
 It couples a [CLIP](https://github.com/openai/CLIP) model for handling the images with a Language Model for generating the answers.
 This model achieved the best performance when coupled with the LLaMA-2-chat-13b model.

 In the rest of this README file, you will find some more information about the dataset, how to train the models and how to make the inference by using them.

 ## Dataset
 The dataset is provided in the `data` folder.
 In `data/iglu_dataset` you can find our split into train/dev/test files.
-Each row is made of a unique ID, the path to the 3d image, the description in natural language, the command, a flag to mark if the command is clear or ambiguous and the most relevant question or the answer "*I can execute it*", and the path to the json file containing the information about the world (such as the blocks, the positions and the colors).
+Each row is made of a unique ID, the path to the 3d image, the description in natural language, the command, a flag to mark if the command is clear or ambiguous and the most relevant question or the answer "*I can execute it*", and the path to the JSON file containing the information about the world (such as the blocks, the positions and the colors).
 Here we show an example:

 | ID 	| World Path 	| Image path 	| Environment Description 	| Command 	| Is command clear 	| Expected output 	|
 |---	|---	|---	|---	|---	|---	|---	|